starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Steam Deck

-We recommend a 16gb swap file for the Steam Deck.
+- We recommend a 32gb+ swap file for the Steam Deck.
 Create it under `/home` instead of `/` to protect it from being wiped out by SteamOS updates.
+- max allocation of ram to vram
+- install lutris in desktop mode

 ## Changing CPU scaling behavior via the Linux kernel and System Management BIOS